Why It’s Time to Think About Local AI Vessels

 A Call to Build Differently

-We don’t need more clouds.
+We do not need larger clouds.

 Closing Thought